Membrane-free two-step water electrolysis enabled by a stable organic redox mediator

 Abstract

-Electrochemical decoupled water splitting utilizes a solid-state redox mediator (SSRM) to reversibly store proton-electron pairs, thereby separating hydrogen and oxygen evolution without the use of membrane and promoting the conversion of sustainable energy sources into hydrogen.
-However, the widespread appalication of this apporach is currently limited by issue such as instabilty and discontinuty of SSRM.
-Herein, a novel and membrane-free system is designed for decoupled hydrogen production in acidic medium, based on the highly reversible SSRM of sustainable quinone-based organic polymer (P-ACD).
-Due to intramolecular hydrogen bonds, the P-ACD-electrode with low loading (1-2 mg cm-2) exhibits high discharged specific capability (215.32 mAh g-1 at 0.2 A g-1), ultrafast chargeability (86.90 mAh g-1 at 100 A g-1, just 3.12 s), and exceptional cyclability over 30,000 cycles.
-More importantly, Two-step water electrolysis under high loading achieves a remarkable coulombic efficiency of nearly 100% even after 600 consecutive cycles, concurrently exhibiting favorable cycle stability surpassing 184 h for hydrogen production.
-Consequently, this system provides a new avernue for achieving operational flexibility and membrane -free hydrogen production.
+Electrochemical decoupled water splitting utilizes a solid-state redox mediator (SSRM) to reversibly store proton–electron pairs, thereby separating hydrogen and oxygen evolution without the use of a membrane and promoting the conversion of sustainable energy sources into hydrogen.
+However, the widespread application of this approach is currently limited by issues such as the instability and discontinuity of SSRM.
+Herein, a novel and membrane-free system is designed for decoupled hydrogen production in an acidic medium, based on the use of a highly reversible SSRM on a sustainable quinone-based organic polymer (P-ACD).
+Due to intramolecular hydrogen bonds, the P-ACD electrode with a low P-ACD loading (1–2 mg cm−2) exhibits a high discharge specific capability (215.32 mAh g−1 at 0.2 A g−1), ultrafast chargeability (86.90 mAh g−1 at 100 A g−1, just 3.12 s), and exceptional cyclability over 30 000 cycles.
+More importantly, two-step water electrolysis under high P-ACD loading achieves a remarkable coulombic efficiency of nearly 100% even after 600 consecutive cycles, whilst concurrently exhibiting favorable cycle stability for hydrogen production that surpasses 184 h.
+Consequently, this system provides a new avenue for achieving operational flexibility and membrane-free hydrogen production.

 Supplementary files